Creative-Ataraxia/CLV-data-pipeline/README.md

 ─────────────────────────────────────────────────────────────────────────
 ## 1. Overview
-This project is an end-to-end data engineering solution designed to help businesses quantify customer value, proactively identify high-risk, high-value segments, and generate actionable insights for revenue retention by reducing churn.
-The pipeline is architected with modularity, including quality checks at critical transformation layers, zone-based schema design, and extensible scaffolding for future data governance needs such as CI/CD integration, observability, cloud migration, and real-time streaming ingestion support.
+This project is a modular, end-to-end data engineering solution for quantifying customer lifetime value (CLV), identifying high-risk/high-value segments, and generating insights to reduce churn and increase retention.
+The pipeline follows zone-based schema design with built-in data quality checks, and is engineered for extensibility—supporting future additions like CI/CD workflows, observability, cloud migration, and real-time streaming ingestion.

 ### Business Problem:
 Customer retention is one of the most impactful levers for sustainable revenue growth, yet many organizations lack reliable indicators to act on churn risk.
 Without a data-driven view of customer value and lifecycle signals, retention strategies become reactive and inefficient.